isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 Did he also occasionally speak Japanese to people?

 Shirlene <br>
-Well, he knew the few words...
+Well, he knew the few words.
 Swear words.
 You would hear them in jest sometimes.
 He would say something in Japanese, which would have been a swear word.

 Jimmy <br>
-What was interesting was that after he came back...
-He was a volunteer with the British army before the war.
+What was interesting was that after he came back, he was a volunteer with the British army before the war.
 And even after everything he went through, when he was back as a civilian again, he still continued to volunteer with the British military, and with other things as well.
 Why was he like that?

 Shirlene  <br>
 He was a person with a strong community spirit.
 And I think this comes from the fact that he was a child of immigrants.
 His father came from Java via Kuala Lumpur.
 There were two brothers from Pekalongan in Java.
 They went to Kuala Lumpur first and then my grandfather's father, Hassan, made his way down to Singapore, while the other brother stayed in Kuala Lumpur, and then married a Javanese woman who was already in Singapore.
 So I think being a child of immigrants, he didn't have an easy life.
 I'm very sure that they were poor.
 He was just very grateful for the help and the life he had in Singapore.
 He was born a British subject in 1914.
 It was an incredible trajectory from subject to citizen.
 It was also a very arduous journey because he had to go through so much.
 The early years of Singapore must have been difficult as an immigrant child.
 As a child of an immigrant, he was lucky enough that he was sent to school.
 Then the war, being on the Thai-Burma railway, coming back to Singapore, and then independence.
 Incredible.
 I think he was just very grateful to be a citizen.